caporaso-lab/q2-qsip2/README.md

 ## Installation instructions

-**The following instructions are intended to be a starting point** and should be replaced when `q2-qsip2` is ready to share with others.
-They will enable you to install the most recent *development* version of `q2-qsip2`.
-Remember that *release* versions should be used for all "real" work (i.e., where you're not testing or prototyping) - if there aren't instructions for installing a release version of this plugin, it is probably not yet intended for use in practice.

 ### Install Prerequisites

 [Miniconda](https://conda.io/miniconda.html) provides the `conda` environment and package manager, and is currently the only supported way to install QIIME 2.